Max10-afk/geno-to-pheno/README.md

     * regression_vae.py: model stiching together encoder + decoder + geno_to_trait, additionally defines train/test_step
     * data/reg_vae/: Different reg VAE implementation backups (definitions, weights & data used for training) Other folders than those mentioned previously in /data/ mostly contain raw data files, actual data used for training are in the .csv files in /data.
+Note that .keras weight files are to large for github, therefore i cant upload them :(